-- 1. Press and hold the Reset button until the Test LED turns on (about 10 seconds). - 2.
-Release the Default Reset button and wait for the router to reboot.
+1. Press and hold the Reset button until the Power LED blinks red (about 6 seconds).

+2. Release the Default Reset button and wait for the router to reboot.
+The Power LED will blink red three times and then will turn green when the default configuration settings have been restored.

-Technical Specifications and Default Configuration
+Technical Specifications

-This appendix provides technical specifications and factory default configuration settings for the wireless ADSL2+ modem router.
+This appendix provides technical specifications for the wireless-N modem router.